Coherent Two-State Oscillations in False Vacuum Decay Regimes

-Many-body physics arising from short-range interactions is qualitatively modified by long-range interactions.
-The coexistence of short- and long-range interactions in cold atom platforms such as optical lattices can lead to exotic equilibrium phases \cite{landig-2016}.
-In the topical area of non-equilibrium studies, it has been theoretically proposed that interactions of sufficiently long range can stabilize the coherent oscillations of many-body scars \cite{PhysRevX.15.011020}.
+In single-particle physics, resonant tunneling between two nearly degenerate states produces coherent oscillations with frequency set by the tunneling splitting $\Delta E$ \cite{RevModPhys.59.1}.
+In FVD, on the other hand, the resonant false vacuum level is typically embedded in a dense multi-bubble manifold; hybridization with this manifold rapidly dephases the dynamics and renders tunneling irreversible.
+Considerable efforts have been devoted to observing coherent oscillations or persistent recurrences in interacting many-body systems \cite{Bernien_2017,Bluvstein_2021,Zhang_2017,Choi_2017,Wu_2024}.
+A promising route suggests employing long-range interactions \cite{landig-2016} to restructure the spectrum, thereby stabilizing non-equilibrium coherence that is absent otherwise in short-range interaction settings \cite{PhysRevX.15.011020}.
+Hence, the landscape of FVD may admit regimes beyond simple irreversible decay.

-In this Letter, we report a striking deviation from the conventional false vacuum decay picture in the TLFIM: In small systems with weak transverse fields, coherent two-state oscillations between $|\Omega\rangle$ and a symmetric state $|S_n\rangle$ are detected in numerical simulations, manifested by periodic revivals of the return probability and a sub-leading eigenstate overlap $P_{\text{sub}} \sim 0.5$.
-We find that the effective Rabi frequency of the oscillation displays a superradiance-like $\sqrt{L}$ enhancement, whose mechanism is captured based on constructing a Schrieffer-Wolff transform (SWT) in a symmetric subspace.
-For larger systems with stronger transverse fields, we find two mechanisms that can sustain the coherent oscillations: (1) the bubble size blockade effect at $ n\gtrsim L/2$, which suppresses multi-bubble states via spatial constraints, and (2) long-range Ising interactions that lift the degeneracy between single- and multi-bubble manifolds.
-These findings establish a robust framework for many-body coherence that transcends finite-size and perturbative constraints, facilitating quantum simulation and engineering of recurrences in metastable dynamics.
+Here in this Letter, we report a striking numerical observation that deviates from the conventional false vacuum decay scenario in the TLFIM.
+Specifically, for small systems at weak transverse fields, coherent two-state oscillations between the false vacuum $|\Omega\rangle$ and a symmetric state $|S_n\rangle$ are detected, manifested by periodic revivals of the return probability and a sub-leading eigenstate overlap $P_{\text{sub}} \sim 0.5$.
+Furthermore, the effective oscillation frequency or tunneling splitting is found to exhibit a superradiance-like $\sqrt{L}$ enhancement, captured by constructing a Schrieffer-Wolff transformation (SWT) in the symmetric subspace.
+For larger systems, we identify two mechanisms that can sustain coherent oscillations: (i) the bubble size blockade effect at $ n\gtrsim L/2$, which suppresses multi-bubble states via spatial constraints and promotes robustness against interaction disorder, and (ii) long-range Ising interactions that lift the degeneracy between single- and multi-bubble manifolds.
+Both sustain robust many-body coherence beyond perturbative and finite-size limits, and suggest practical strategies for quantum simulation and engineering of recurrences in metastable dynamics.

-\textit{Model.} The TLFIM of length $L$ with periodic boundary conditions is given by
+\textit{Model.} The TLFIM on a ring of length $L$ with periodic boundary conditions is given by